koii-network/docs/quickstart/linktree/data-storage.md

 import Description from "@site/src/components/description";

 <Description
 text="This section will provide information on how and where your tasks can store data in a decentralized format.
-We will continue to learn that with the Linktree's example, where we require to store information about each individual users who creates a linktree on the application."
+We will continue to learn that with Linktree's example, where we are required to store information about each individual user who creates a Linktree on the application."
 />

 ## Where Will the Linktree Data Be Stored?